 HI also implements a project on the early detection of disability and early intervention (rehabilitation sessions, psychosocial support, etc.) for children under the age of five and pregnant women among others, targeted in particular at victims of natural disasters.
 The aim is to prevent the development of complications or a disability.

 Moreover, HI ensures people with disabilities have access to services such as healthcare and education and can access new sources of income.

-Lastly, since 1984, Humanity & Inclusion has been active in Burmese refugee camps along the Myanmar-Thailand border.
+Lastly, since 1984, HI has been active in Burmese refugee camps along the Myanmar-Thailand border.
 The organisation has set up rehabilitation centres and supplies prostheses and mobility aids (wheelchairs, crutches and walking frames) to people with disabilities.
 This specific equipment is produced in workshops inside five camps.
-Humanity & Inclusion also helps people with disabilities to access services such as health care and education, and new sources of income.
-The organisation also implements mine risk education in areas along the Myanmar-Thailand border.

 Since the outbreak of the COVID-19 pandemic, HI has continued to help the world’s most vulnerable people.
 We have adapted our interventions in more than 45 countries.